Is In-Context Learning Learning?: Conclusion

-Our results have implications beyond our scope.
-For example, the observed brittleness to OOD suggests that LLM performance will not be fully characterised by testing only a few prompts: when an experiment does not account for representative distributions, the performance observed may be spurious.
-Hence, research on LLM capabilities must be done with caution and transparency.
-Disclosing how errors are handled is only part of the equation: robust experimental work should require testing multiple prompts, shots, and distributions.

-Future work will involve a characterisation of LLMs with `baked-in' CoT (reasoning models).
-We conjecture that they will perform much better in our setup, as they will be acting more like PDAs.
-However, they might have difficulties in more complex scenarios (e.g., context-sensitive languages), and, as in our work, brittleness to OOD and inconsistency to tasks.
+Our findings indicate that, for example, brittleness to OOD means that LLM performance will not be well-characterised by testing only a few prompts, as the performance observed may be spurious.
+Hence, research on LLM capabilities must be done with caution and transparency, testing multiple prompts, shots, and distributions.
+Future work should characterise reasoning models: we conjecture that they will do better in our setup; but will also have difficulties in complex tasks (e.g., context-sensitive languages), brittleness to OOD, and inconsistency over tasks.
+The latter also suggests that an open question remains on how to empirically measure what ICL does over what it can do; and then map it back to the theory while accounting for natural language factors not studied in this work.